ItzDuolingo/OS/README.md

 - presistent balance

  ## changelog

+  ### v0.2
+ - Sell/buy functions
+ - Checking if balance exists
+ - Logging history of buying/selling
+ - Selected items are now highlited in [] rather than making the user write the number of a item
+ - User interface selection can now be moved with w and s keys

  ### v0.1
- - basic user interface
+ - Basic user interface
- - really bare bones
+ - Really bare bones
- -  checking if user exists
+ - Checking if user exists
- -  buying items
+ - Buying items

- ### v0.2
- - sell/buy functions
- - checking if balance exists
- - logging history of buying/selling
- - selected items are now highlited in [] rather than making the user write the number of a item
- - user interface selection can now be moved with w and s keys